tony-waters/tony-waters.github.io/_posts/2015-03-29-web-components-using-angular-part-2.md

 ###The new HTML element we are creating

-In order to know when we have finished developing the month-picker component, we need some requirements.
-These will be a great help when it comes to testing.
-Since we will be testing with Jasmine, lets save ourselves some work and put the requirements into a Jasmine-style BDD format:
+The best way to understand the month-picker component is by looking at its requirements.
+We will be testing with Jasmine, so here they are in a Jasmine-style BDD format:

 <pre>
   Given a MonthPicker directive